Robust Model-Based Optimization for Challenging Fitness Landscapes

 \section{Related Work}

-Machine learning approaches have been developed to improve the design of DNA, molecules and proteins ~\citep{cbas,dbas,gomez_mbo,fbgan,killoran,yang2019machine}.
-Recently variants of MBO techniques have been proposed to facilitate the problem of protein design.
-Specifically, CbAS~\citep{cbas} proposed a weighting scheme which prevents the search model from exploring regions of the design space for which property oracle predictions are unreliable.
+Machine learning approaches have been developed to improve the design of DNA, molecules and proteins with certain properties.
+Early work in ML-assisted design \citep{bombarelli}, structures the samples in the latent space by joint training of a property predictor on the latent space.
+However, further systematic exploration mechanisms on the latent space are required to find improved samples.
+Variants of weighting based MBO techniques have also been proposed to facilitate the problem of protein design~\citep{dbas,fbgan,cbas}.
+CbAS~\citep{cbas} proposed a weighting scheme which prevents the search model from exploring regions of the design space for which property oracle predictions are unreliable.
 CbAS~\citep{cbas} was built on an adaptive sampling approach~\citep{dbas} that leverages uncertainty in the property oracle when computing the weights for MBO.
-Another MBO approach that has been adapted in Reinforcement Learning (RL) and which CbAS~\citep{cbas} was evaluated against is Reward Weighted Regression (RWR)~\citep{rwr} which uses weights that do not take into account oracle uncertainty.
-Not requiring a differentiable oracle and reliability on weighted optimization are the commonalities of these methods.
-However, their robustness on challenging imbalanced datasets that exist in real-world applications has yet to be tested.
+Reward Weighted Regression (RWR)~\citep{rwr} (benchmarked by CbAS) uses weights that do not take into account oracle uncertainty.
+Not requiring a differentiable oracle is common to these methods.
+On the other hand, a simple baseline proposed by~\citep{gradasc} requires learning a differentiable property oracle that is used to find design samples by gradient ascent.
+In an effort to avoid failures due to imperfect oracles,~\citep{mins} proposed learning an inverse map from property space to design space and search for optimal property during optimization instead.
+Protein design has also been formulated as sequential decision-making problem~\citep{dynappo}, in which proximal policy optimization (PPO)~\citep{ppo} has been used to search for design sequences.
+Recently, an evolutionary greedy approach has been shown to be competitive with prior algorithms~\citep{dbas,cbas,dynappo}.
+The latest work on protein design~\citep{pex} (PEX), focuses on exploring the rugged landscape close to the wild-type sequence, to find high fitness sequences with low mutation counts.